Most Super-Earths Have Less Than 3% Water

 \section{Acknowledgements}

+{\jr{We kindly Rafael Luque, Joseph Murphy, and the anonymous reviewer for comments that helped improve the paper.}}.
 JGR is sponsored by the National Aeronautics and Space Administration (NASA) through a contract with Oak Ridge Associated Universities (ORAU).
 HES gratefully acknowledges support from NASA under grant number 80NSSC21K0392 issued through the Exoplanet Research Program.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising.
 C.D. acknowledges support from the Swiss National Science Foundation under grant TMSGI2\_211313.
 E.D.Y. acknowledges support from the AEThER program funded by the Alfred P. Sloan Foundation grant G202114194.
-This work has been carried out in parts within the framework of the NCCR PlanetS supported by the Swiss National Science Foundation under grant 51NF40\_205606.
+This work has been carried out in parts within the framework of the NCCR \verb|PlanetS| supported by the Swiss National Science Foundation under grant 51NF40\_205606.